millipedia/MillcoUtils/README.md

 Alt text is pulled from either an 'image_alt' field or the img 'description' value.

-# Millco Utils Textformatter
+## Millco Utils Textformatter

 The module now also installs a TextFormatter.
 If you add this to a text field then it replaces inline images with a source set and tidies up some tags that TinyMCE puts in but shouldn't.

-# Analytics tag
+## Analytics

-You can include either a Cabin Analytics or Fathom Analytics tag (or hey, both if you want) by providing the necessary details in the module options.
+You can include either a Cabin Analytics or Fathom Analytics tag (or hey, both if you want) by providing the necessary details in the Analytics section on the utils page.

+To add a link to your analytics dashboard to the admin menu, then first add the address of your dashboard page to the Public Dashboard field.
+Then create a page under the Admin parent with the name 'analytics' and set it to use the ProcessMillcoUtils process.
+That menu item will then just redirect to whatever you have in the Public Dashboard field.

-# Ajax endpoints
+## Ajax endpoints

 Adding php files to an /ajax/ folder in your templates directory will automatically create URL hooks for them. e.g. adding a hello-world.php file will create a URL at yousite.com/ajax/hello-world
 It's really simple and that's pretty much all it does.
 If you echo a JSON string in your ajax file then we use the PW url hook to return that, otherwise you'll need to deal with the response in your own file.
 Benhard's [RockFrontend](https://processwire.com/modules/rock-frontend/) module has much a fancier and more configurable version of this.

-# Load iframe in modal dialog
+## Load iframe in modal dialog

 Calling: